 Asya Passinsky is an Assistant Professor of Philosophy at Central European University in Vienna.

 Her main areas of research are metaphysics, social philosophy, and feminist philosophy.
-She also has interests in the philosophy of social science, the philosophy of gender and race, political philosophy, and Aristotle's metaphysics.
+She also has interests in the philosophy of social science, the philosophy of gender and race, PPE, and Aristotle's metaphysics.
 She has published papers in social ontology, feminist metaphysics, and the philosophy of money and finance.
-She is currently writing a book on the metaphysics of social objects such as borders, money, and states, as well as a series of papers on social construction and grounding/essence.
+She is currently writing a series of papers on social construction and grounding & essence.
+She is also working on a book on the metaphysics of social objects such as borders, money, and states.

 Before coming to CEU, Passinsky was a core faculty member in the Philosophy, Politics, and Economics Program at the University of North Carolina at Chapel Hill.
 Prior to that, she taught at Dartmouth College and New York University.
 She obtained her PhD in Philosophy at New York University, and she completed her BPhil in Philosophy at the University of Oxford on a Rhodes scholarship.
 She did her BA degree at the University of California, Berkeley.